Official report into Sandusky case finds 'inexplicable delays'

 Sandusky's arrest rocked the world of college football and led to accusations that Corbett, who was attorney general when the investigation began, slowed the case to avoid alienating potential campaign donors.

-The governor, in a statement, said the report "reaffirmed the integrity" of prosecutors.
+The governor, in a statement, said the report "reaffirmed the integrity" of prosecutors who he said were "careful to explore all evidence to the fullest extent."

 “As I have said many times, this investigation was conducted appropriately and timely," he said.
 "As made clear by the Moulton report, this investigation was never about politics.
 It was always about the people victimized by this man."